Mallorca's west - from the valley of the oranges

 Tip 4: Valdemossa

-One of the most beautiful mountain villages in Mallorca, this is no longer an insider tip, but a must-see on the island.
-Winding alleyways, well-kept stone houses, façades decorated with flowers and imposing buildings make this a top day trip destination.
-Valdemossa owes its fame above all to the Charterhouse and its most famous guests, Frédéric Chopin and writer George Sand.
+One of the most beautiful mountain villages in Mallorca, which is no longer an insider tip, but a must-see on the island.
+Winding alleyways, well-kept stone houses, facades decorated with flowers and imposing buildings make the village a top day trip destination.
+Valdemossa owes its fame above all to the Charterhouse and its most famous guests, Frédéric Chopin and the writer George Sand.

-A backdrop like a great wonder - that is the Sierra Tramuntana, which has been designated a cultural heritage site and shapes the island like no other landscape.
-Mallorca's largest protected area is a natural landscape full of character, which includes not only the approximately 90-kilometre-long mountain range, but also 62,000 hectares of land and 1,000 hectares of sea.
-The Tramuntana is Mallorca's backbone and a protective wall that, among other things, keeps a large part of the rain away from the rest of the island.
+A backdrop like a great wonder - that is the Sierra Tramuntana, which has been declared a cultural heritage site and characterises the island like no other landscape.
+Mallorca's largest protected area is a natural landscape with a strong character, which includes 62,000 hectares of land and 1000 hectares of sea in addition to the approximately 90 kilometre-long mountain range.
+The Tramuntana is Mallorca's backbone and a protective barrier that, among other things, keeps much of the rain away from the rest of the island.

-20 municipalities with around 8000 inhabitants - from Andratx to Pollenca - belong to this unique landscape.
-In the Tramuntana, besides the highest peak on the island - the Puig Major (1443 m), other giants rise such as the Puig de Massanella (1348 m), the Serra d'Alfàbia (1069 m), es Teix (1064) and the Galatzó (1026 m).
-Those who come here on holiday also come to test their limits.
-Be it on the challenging mountain roads or on the popular long-distance hiking trail GR 221 Pedra en Sec.
-The route is also known as the Stone Route or Dry Stone Route and measures a total of 280 kilometres to be covered in 8 stages.
+20 municipalities with around 8000 inhabitants - from Andratx to Pollenca - are part of this unique landscape.
+In addition to the highest peak on the island - the Puig Major (1443 m) - other giants such as the Puig de Massanella (1348 m), the Serra d'Alfàbia (1069 m), es Teix (1064) and the Galatzó (1026 m) rise in the Tramuntana.
+Be it on the challenging mountain roads or on the popular GR 221 Pedra en Sec long-distance hiking trail.
+The route is also known as the stone route or dry-stone route and measures 280 kilometres in total, which can be completed in 8 stages.

-Picasso and Princess Diana - the celebrities in the West
+Picasso and Diana - the celebrities in the west

-After physical exertion, the best place to revive your spirit is Deiá, the artist town in the west of Mallorca.
-What Chopin was to Valdemossa, Picasso was to Deia - a distinction.
-His presence and that of other celebrities made the place famous beyond the island's borders.
-Even Princess Diana relaxed among the ornate façades and multi-faceted architectural styles of this small dream village.
+After physical exertion, the best place to revitalise your spirit is in Deiá, the artists' town in the west of Mallorca.
+What Chopin was to Valdemossa, Picasso was to Deia - an honour.
+His presence and that of other celebrities made the town famous beyond the island's borders.
+Even Princess Diana came to relax among the ornate façades and multi-faceted architectural styles of this small dream village.
 Deia not only has mountain scenery and architectural monuments to offer, there is also a dreamy bathing bay, Cala Deia.

-1. Torrent de Pareis - a highlight in the west.
-A hike through probably the most beautiful gorge on the island.
-It will be strenuous, but worth it.
-Experienced hikers cross the river bed, which is dry except for a few days a year, humbly following the 200-metre-high rock walls.
+1 Torrent de Pareis - the highlight in the west.
+A hike through what is probably the most beautiful gorge on the island.
+It will be strenuous, but it will be worth it.
+Experienced hikers cross the riverbed, which is dry except for a few days a year, humbly following the 200 metre high rock faces.
 The reward comes at the end: the sea.

-2. Cami de Correus - one of the few hikes that start directly in Palma and take you into the Tramuntana.
+2nd Cami de Correus - one of the few hikes that start directly in Palma and lead into the Tramuntana.
 The guided tour leads along the old post road from Esporles to Banyalbufar.
-An experience in the seclusion of the mountains with wonderful breaks in the wild and romantic nature.
+An experience in the seclusion of the mountain world with wonderful breaks in the wild and romantic nature.

-3. West Round Trip - You walk in the footsteps of Chopin, who brought some fame to the west of Mallorca when he spent a winter there.
-After a tour of the town, a coffee break and a visit to the museum, this day trip takes you via Sóller by Red Lightning to Port de Sóller and via Llucalcari, Deia and the famous rock hole "Sa Foradada" to Valdemossa.
+3rd round trip to the west - you follow in the footsteps of Chopin, who helped the west of Mallorca to some fame because he spent a winter there.
+After a city tour, coffee break and museum visit, this day trip takes you via Sóller to Port de Sóller and via Llucalcari, Deia and the famous "Sa Foradada" cave to Valdemossa.

-4. La Granja - if you want to learn more about the history of Mallorca and especially about the life of the old Mallorcans, you will find many answers in the museum "La Granja" in Esporles.
-The country house from the 10th century lies in the middle of the Tramuntana and magnificent gardens.
+4th La Granja - if you want to find out more about the history of Mallorca and especially about the life of the old Mallorcans, you will find many answers in the "La Granja" museum in Esporles.
+The country house from the 10th century is surrounded by the Tramuntana and magnificent gardens.

-5. La Reserva - a destination for adventurers and families is the La Reserva Nature Park.
-Hiking, swimming, climbing, picnicking, cable car and suspension bridges - perfect outdoor fun in fabulous surroundings.
+5 La Reserva - La Reserva Nature Park is an excursion destination for adventurers and families.
+Hiking, swimming, climbing, picnicking, cable cars and suspension bridges - perfect outdoor fun in fabulous surroundings.

-6. Sa Calobra - if you like thrills, take the serpentines; if you like it relaxed, take the boat from Port de Sóller to Sa Calobra and after just under an hour you'll be at the entrance to the famous Paradise Gorge Torrent de Pareis.
+6. Sa Calobra - if you like thrills, take the hairpin bends, if you prefer a more relaxed pace, take the boat from Port de Sóller to Sa Calobra and after just under an hour you will be at the entrance to the famous Torrent de Pareis gorge.

 Schneehaus Mallorca

-You can still admire some of these snow houses in the Tramuntana.
-Most of the ruins can be found around Puig Major, in the Massanella and Puig d'en Galileu massifs, below the peak of Tomir or in the area of Puig des Teix.
-If you want to know more about snow sellers and other traditional occupations on the island, visit the ethnological park in Caimari.
+You can still admire some of these snow houses in the Tramuntana today.
+Most of the ruins can be found around the Puig Major, in the Massanella and Puig d'en Galileu massifs, below the Tomir peak or in the Puig des Teix area.
+If you want to find out more about snow sellers and other traditional professions on the island, visit the ethnological park in Caimari.

 Bestsellers Mallorca